-- other cholesterol lowering medicines called fibrates (e.g. gemfibrozil, fenofibrate) and nicotinic acid. • medicines used to adjust or adapt the immune response, e.g. ciclosporin. - the antibiotics erythromycin, clarithromycin and roxithromycin. - rifampicin (an antibiotic used to treat an infection called tuberculosis). • colchicine (used to treat gout attacks).
+- other cholesterol lowering medicines called fibrates (e.g. gemfibrozil, fenofibrate) and nicotinic acid. - medicines used to adjust or adapt the immune response, e.g. ciclosporin. the antibiotics erythromycin, clarithromycin and roxithromycin. - rifampicin (an antibiotic used to treat an infection called tuberculosis). colchicine (used to treat gout attacks).

-lenalidomide (used to treat a type of blood cancer called multiple myeloma).
+• lenalidomide (used to treat a type of blood cancer called multiple myeloma).
 A resin-type lipid-lowering medicine such as colestyramine or colestipol.
-Pravitin should usually be taken at least one hour before or four hours after you have taken the resin.
-This is because the resin can affect the absorption of Pravitin if the two medicines are taken too closely together.
+Pravitin should usually be taken at least one if the two medicines are taken too closely together).
 If you are taking a medicine used to treat and prevent formation of blood clots called "vitamin K antagonist", tell your doctor before taking Pravitin because the use of vitamin K antagonists concomitantly with Pravitin might increase the results of blood tests used to monitor the treatment with vitamin K antagonists.
-If you need to take oral fusidic acid to treat a bacterial infection you will need to temporarily stop using this medicine.
-Your doctor will tell you when it is safe to restart Pravitin.
-Taking Pravitin with fusidic acid may rarely lead to muscle weakness, tenderness or pain (rhabdomyolysis).
-See more information regarding rhabdomyolysis in section 4.
-Pravitin with food, drink and alcohol Inform your doctor if you regularly consume larger quantities of alcohol.
-If you are not sure about this please follow your doctor's guidelines.